zlatko-ms/kafkatests/README.md

 The **producer** prefix is used to configure all the producer properties, mainly related to the number of messages to send (-1 for infinite loop) and to the batch size.

-The **metadata** prefix is used to configure the metadata fetcher.
+The **metadata_kafka** prefix is used to configure the Kafka metadata fetcher.
 Default settings apply, but you can disable some steps by uncommeting the settings in the sample conf file.

 An example of the configuration file for connecting to a local kafka cluster can be found in [src/run/conf/configuration.properties](src/run/conf/configuration.properties) .